 - We launched the So What !? campaign on International Women’s Day 2019 with the support of local celebrities and the media.

-- We chose Facebook, the most popular online platform in Myanmar, to provides Myanmar’s youth with bi-weekly content on menstruation and a support hotline via our Messenger chat.
+- We chose Facebook, the most popular online platform in Myanmar, to provide Myanmar’s youth with bi-weekly content on menstruation and a support hotline via our Messenger chat.

-- We inform, inspire and support a growing community of women, and men who support them, to help empower them and be healthier, more connected and better able to realise their potential.
+- We inform, inspire and support a growing community of women, and men who support them, to help empower them and be healthier, more confident and better able to realise their potential.

 - Our Facebook page is followed by 27,000 people and we have personally supported 900 young women to date through our hotline.
 Our videos including celebrities and experts have been viewed 2 million times and our campaign was mentioned over 50 times in local media.

 Puberty comic book